 The Nutritional Benefits of Eating Flamingo Meat

-Here is the 10 benefits of flamingo meat
+Here are the 10 Nutritional benefits of eating flamingo meat:

-- Flamingo meat is full of protein (a 100 gram serving contains 77% of daily recommended value) which makes it a nutritious choice when wanting to build muscle.
+- Flamingo meat is full of protein (a 100-gram serving contains 77% of the daily recommended value) which makes it a nutritious choice when wanting to build muscle.

 - Protein also aids in regulating blood glucose levels and helps prevent insulin spikes that lead to carbohydrate cravings, making flamingo meat an excellent low-carb food choice.